 Looking for a quit claim deed form?
 A quit claim deed form may not be what you need.
-But before you decide, it is a good idea to understand the different types of deeds out there.
+Before you decide, it’s a good idea to understand the different types of deeds in Texas.
 Quit claim deeds (or a quit claim deed form) are NOT used for real estate sales.
-Filing out a quit claim deed form might be easy, but it will NOT guarantee title.
+Filling out a quit claim deed form might be easy, but it will NOT guarantee title.

-You will generally come across three (3) types of main deeds when in comes to the sale of the real property.
+Generally, there are three (3) types of deeds when in comes to the sale of the real property.

 - Warranty Deeds